NchcSDNTeam/envi_idv/README.md

 This is based on ENVI to modify.
 It can suppoort to display Inter domain topology with floodlight_idv.

-NOX controller : using byte stream/Floodlight controller : using restful api
+NOX controller : using Binary stream

+Floodlight controller : using restful api

 JAVA version 1.7+